microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # I<sup>2</sup>C 8-Bit I/O Expander with PIC16F15245
 One of the biggest benefits of I<sup>2</sup>C is the simple wiring required to create a full-featured serial bus.
-This code example leverages this fact to create an 8-bit I/O extender using the MSSP module, along with powerful other features such as Interrupt on Change (IOC) and the Program Flash Memory (PFM) to store and switch between different I/O configurations.
+This code example leverages this fact to create an advanced 8-bit I/O extender using the MSSP module, along with powerful other features such as Interrupt on Change (IOC) and the Program Flash Memory (PFM) to store and switch between different I/O configurations.

 ## Related Documentation

 * <a href="https://www.microchip.com/wwwproducts/en/PIC16F15245">PIC16F15245 Documentation</a>
+* Code Example: Simple I/O Expander with the PIC16F15245

 ## Software Used